cypress-io/cypress-documentation/source/guides/tooling/visual-testing.md

 # Tooling

-There are several published, open source plugins, listed in the {% url "Visual Testing plugins" plugins#visual-testing %} section, and several commercial companies have developed visual testing solutions on top of the Cypress Test Runner listed below.
+There are several published, open source plugins, listed in the {% url "Visual Testing plugins" https://on.cypress.io/plugins#visual-testing %} section, and several commercial companies have developed visual testing solutions on top of the Cypress Test Runner listed below.

 ## Open source

-Listed in the {% url "Visual Testing plugins" plugins#visual-testing %} section.
+Listed in the {% url "Visual Testing plugins" https://on.cypress.io/plugins#visual-testing %} section.

 ## Applitools